As a graphics designer, have you ever encountered a beautiful font being used by a website that you’d like to use as well on your project?

 - Grab the font (if available)

-#5 Get the font name from website CSS
+#5 Get the font name from the website CSS

-The reason why I put this method on the last options is the difficulty to read HTML and CSS code.
-The modern web pages contain CSS script that acts as the “style” of the web.
+The reason I put this method at the bottom of the list is the difficulty to skim HTML and CSS code.
+Modern web pages contain a CSS script that acts as the “style” of the web.
 It also includes the font configuration represented by lines of script.
-It’s easy to read for a web developer, but so stressful for ordinary people who have no idea about web programming.
+It’s easy to read as a web developer, but so confusing for people who have no idea about web programming.

 How to get font name from CSS:

 - Select Inspect Element or simply by pressing CTRL+SHIFT+I

 - You will see a new box that contains a script

 - Press CTRL+F and type “font-family”